We're Growing!

 If helping community cats is your passion, we have volunteer opportunities from community cat care to trapping and transporting!
 If you want to get involved, send us an email at meownow@friendsofstrays.org.

-3. If you feed the cat regularly, do NOT feed the cat for 24 to 48 hours prior to setting the trap.
-The cat is more likely to enter if they are very hungry.
+- If you feed the cat regularly, do NOT feed the cat for 24 to 48 hours prior to setting the trap.
+The cat is more likely to enter if they are hungry.

-5. Set the trap the night before surgery, no earlier.
+- Set the trap no earlier than the night before intake.
 Cats are more likely to enter traps at night.
 Don’t leave the trap unattended and watch from a distance.

 I Found Kittens!